 Small, Medium, and Large-Cap Stocks

 Market capitalization or market cap is simply a way of referring to the size of a company in a manner that allows you to compare companies in different industries.
 This measurement is often generally associated with the actual size of the company, but not always.
 For instance, a company with only a few employees but which had a very high stock price could have a large market cap but still be a small company.

 Annual sales would not be a good way to compare companies since that has little to do with the value of the company.
 Market cap gives you the total market value of the company.

-You can find the market cap of any stock reported on dozens of Internet sites such as Yahoo!
-Finance.com.
+You can find the market cap of any stock reported on dozens of Internet sites such as Yahoo Finance.
 Simply enter a symbol and the market cap will be among the data reported.

-Investors categorize companies under one of these labels - although there is not universal agreement on the exact cutoffs.
+Investors categorize companies under one of these labels - although there is no universal agreement on the exact cutoffs.